Amritha-07/Genre-Classification/README.md

 # Genre Classification and popularity prediction.

-Flask app developed for prediction the genre based on the lyrics.
+Developed a web application that does Music Genre Classification using Logistic Regression and gives it Popularity using Linear Regression.Flask app was also developed for predicting the genre.

 Instructions: